corinnai/tech264-terraform/documentation/README.md

 ## Why use Terraform for different environments (e.g. production, testing, etc)

 Terraform enables you to create isolated and consistent environments for development, testing, and production.
 You can use the same infrastructure code to replicate environments, ensuring that they are identical and reducing the risk of discrepancies between them.
 This approach also allows for quick and easy testing before deploying changes to production.
+Benefits include:
+- **Consistency** : ensure that all environments are consistent, reducing bugs that arise from manual configuration differences(e.g. testing can be carried out in a consistent environment with matching dependencies to ensure that the  tests in the QA environment run the same in PROD environment, PROD should only differ in scalability)
+- **Separation of concerns** : you can isolate environments to prevent accidenal change in production while testing new features
+- **Version control** : track infrastructure changes in diofferent environemts with version control

+Used :
+- testing environment